-The Land Manager's annual report for the year ended 30 June 2020 includes other information in addition to the financial statements and my Independent Auditor's Report thereon.
+The Land Manager's annual report for the year ended 30 June 2021 includes other information in addition to the financial statements and my Independent Auditor's Report thereon.
 The Administrator of the Land Manager is responsible for the other information.

-My opinion on the financial statements does not cover the other information.
-Accordingly, I do not express any form of assurance conclusion on the other information.
+My opinion on the financial statements

+In connection with my audit of the financial statements, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or my knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on the work I have performed, I conclude there is a material misstatement of the other information, I must report that fact.